WilliamRen/awesome-stars/README.md

 * [AndroidSlidingUpPanel](https://github.com/umano/AndroidSlidingUpPanel) - This library provides a simple way to add a draggable sliding up panel (popularized by Google Music and Google Maps) to your Android application.
 Brought to you by Umano.
 * [Android-Pdf-Viewer-Library](https://github.com/jblough/Android-Pdf-Viewer-Library) - Pdf Viewer library for Android
 * [ScrollBgGrid](https://github.com/antkingwei/ScrollBgGrid) - 自定义ViewGroup格子布局，在ScrollView滑动掩盖下面的其它布局
-* [ListViewAnimations](https://github.com/nhaarman/ListViewAnimations) - An Android library which allows developers to easily add animations to ListView items
+* [ListViewAnimations](https://github.com/nhaarman/ListViewAnimations) - [DEPRECATED] An Android library which allows developers to easily add animations to ListView items
 * [BabyScroll](https://github.com/JasonRowe/BabyScroll) - Simple Android app for baby to learn letters and numbers.
 * [circle-scroll](https://github.com/matthayter/circle-scroll) - An implementation of a touch listener for Android OS.
 Implements circular scroll functionality for one-dimensional value-changing.
 * [OverScrollView](https://github.com/EverythingMe/OverScrollView) - A ScrollView with over scroll capabilities, a complete replacement for android's ScrollView.